-Thoracic endoscopic spine surgery is a form of minimally invasive spine surgery (MISS) primarily used to treat thoracic spinal disc herniations and stenosis via endoscopic discectomies and decompression techniques, respectively.
-Because of the lengthy recovery time and associated complications of open procedures, this minimally invasive approach primarily aims to reduce tissue trauma while retaining therapeutic efficacy.
-1 camera, drill, and endoscope technology have opened up new horizons.
-The first endoscopic spine surgeries used the percutaneous nucleotomy technique, which only enabled the use of small needle-like instruments.
+Thoracic endoscopic spine surgery is a form of minimally invasive spine surgery (MISS) primarily used to treat thoracic spinal disc herniations and stenosis via endoscopic discectomies and decompression techniques, respectively.1 Because of the lengthy recovery time and associated complications of open procedures, this minimally invasive approach primarily aims to reduce tissue trauma while retaining therapeutic efficacy.1

+Historically, endoscopic spine surgery is a relatively new field that has been developing for the last 40 years.
+Although the technique was initially used to treat lumbar disc herniations, developments in camera, drill, and endoscope technology have opened up new horizons.
+The first endoscopic spine surgeries used the percutaneous nucleotomy technique, which only enabled the use of small needlelike instruments.
 A breakthrough was made in 1990 when Parvis Kambin delineated a triangular safe zone, later known as Kambin's triangle.
 This triangular zone is bordered by the exiting root anteriorly, the traversing root medially, and the superior end plate of the lower lumbar vertebra inferiorly.
 Kambin's triangle not only enabled the introduction of larger surgical instruments into the field, but also facilitated access to foraminal pathology.
 As technology progressed, Parvis Kambin's discovery paved the way for various procedures in the lumbar region of the spine.2